 Funding is included in the planning period to evaluate the possibility for sharing land owned by the County near the regional jail for use by Fire & Rescue, Parks and Recreation and the Department of Utilities.
 For the Department of Utilities, the need would be for additional area to store pipe and other materials and enhance our ability to make bulk purchases and achieve cost savings.
 Space is also needed to provide indoor storage for the vac trucks to prevent freezing issues in cold weather.
 In addition, additional office space is needed to consolidate operations and eliminate the need to lease office space.
-Links to Board's Strategic Initiatives

-•Promoting efficiencies and centralization of operations
+Promoting efficiencies and centralization of operations